fall3511/anime_vault/README.md

 # Anime Vault

-Practical of "What are Server Actions in Next JS"
+Practical of "What are Server Actions in Next JS?"